TOP Fire Extinguishers Comparison Table

 The main drawback of a fire extinguisher is that it may not be effective on all types of fires.
 It is important to know the type that you are using and to use it correctly in order to maximize its effectiveness.
 Additionally, it can be dangerous if it is used incorrectly or if the user is not familiar with how to operate it.
 Always read the manufacturer's instructions carefully before using an extinguisher.

-If you're ever faced with a small kitchen fire on your boat or RV, remember that a Class K extinguisher is best for fighting cooking oils and grease fires.
+If you’re ever faced with a small kitchen fire on your boat, remember that a Class K extinguisher is best for fighting cooking oils and grease fires.
 These models typically have a capacity of two pounds or more, and they are specifically designed to put out kitchen fires.
 Make sure to keep one on board, and check the expiration date regularly!
 With proper care and maintenance, a fire extinguisher can be a valuable tool in keeping you and your family safe.

 Is a fire extinguisher worth it?